 I am currently a music educator for the NYC Department of Education, where I was a finalist for the NYC Big Apple Awards in 2019.
 I have taught K-8 general music, 6-12 adaptive string orchestra, and K-8 musical theatre in a variety of class ratio settings.
 In addition, I am an adjunct faculty member at CUNY Brooklyn College, where I am also the NAfME Collegiate Chapter advisor.
 I completed my BA and MSED in Music Education from CUNY Queens College, and an Advanced Certificate in Autism Spectrum Disorders from CUNY Brooklyn College.
 I am a classically trained cellist and have performed throughout the NYC community.

 I have mainly worked with students who are exceptional learners.
 My philosophy is to incorporate a strength-based learning environment for all students, in addition to utilizing Universal Design for Learning (UDL).
 I have spent the past thirteen years developing a curriculum that is meaningful, enriching, inclusive, and diverse.
 Through adapted and differentiated content, I have seen significant success for all types of learners.

 Lastly, I am proactive in the professional education community.
 I am the NYSSMA Chair for Music for Special Learners.
 I was previously on the executive board of MEANYC, where I was the membership chair, professional development chair, the District 75 teaching representative, and the editor of the digital journal Presto!
 In addition, I have presented workshops, and published articles - both at the local, national, and international levels.

-It is the diversity of my teaching experience, combined with my performance experience, which have prepared me for a rewarding career as a music educator.
+It is the diversity of my teaching experience combined with my professional experience, which has prepared me for a rewarding career as a music educator.